 The exploding technology of computers and networks promises profound changes in the fabric of our world...
 As seekers of knowledge, researchers will be among those whose lives change the most...
 Researchers themselves will build this New World largely from the bottom up, by following their curiosity down the various paths of investigation that the new tools have opened.
 It is unexplored territory.
 (National Research Council (2001), Issues for Science and Engineering Researchers in the Digital Age, p.
 37.

-Computational Science and Engineering (CSE) is a relatively new paradigm for scientific research and engineering design in which large-scale simulation, data analysis, and high performance computing play a central role.
-CSE is inherently interdisciplinary, requiring expertise in advanced computing technology as well as in one or more applied disciplines.
+Computational Science and Engineering (CSE) defines an interdisciplinary area of scientific research and engineering design in which large-scale simulation, data analysis, and high performance computing play a central role.
+CSE is inherently cross-disciplinary, requiring expertise in advanced computing, mathematics, and one or more applied disciplines.

 The CSE Graduate Option Program at the University of Illinois fosters and coordinates interdisciplinary, computationally oriented research and education across all fields of science and engineering, and prepares students to work effectively in such an interdisciplinary environment.
-CSE is sponsored by the College of Engineering, but participation is not limited to academic departments within the College.
+While CSE is a unit of the College of Engineering, participation is not limited to academic departments within the College.
 All faculty members affiliated with CSE have regular faculty appointments in one of the participating departments.